Baloch Regiment: Independence

-Following the independence of Pakistan in 1947, the 8th Punjab and Baluch Regiments were allotted to Pakistan.
-Dogra companies of the Baluch Regiment were transferred to the Indian Army.
+Following the independence of Pakistan in 1947, the 8th Punjab and Baloch Regiments were allotted to Pakistan.
+Dogra companies of the Baloch Regiment were transferred to the Indian Army.
 The Regimental Centre shifted to Quetta in 1947, to make room for government offices in the new capital of Pakistan.
-On 7 July, Baluch (present 15 Baloch) moved to Karachi to prepare for ceremonies in connection with the Independence of Pakistan.
+On 7 July, Baloch (present 15 Baloch) moved to Karachi to prepare for ceremonies in connection with the Independence of Pakistan.
 The battalion has the distinction of providing the first guard of honour to Quaid-i-Azam Muhammad Ali Jinnah, as he stepped on the soil of Pakistan.
 On 14 August, the Subedar Major unfurled the first flag at the Governor General’s residence.
 Officers and men of the Baloch Regiment earned the honoured title of 'Ghazi Balochi' for protecting Muslim refugees fleeing India from marauding bands of Sikhs and Hindus.

 The 8th Punjab Regimental Centre remained at Lahore.
 Sikh and Gujjar companies were exchanged with Hindustani Muslims from regiments allotted to India.

 In 1947, Bahawalpur State acceded to Pakistan and in 1952 the Bahawalpur Infantry was integrated into the Pakistan Army as the Bahawalpur Regiment.
 The regiment was entirely composed of Punjabi Muslims.
 The Regimental Centre was based at Dera Nawab Sahib.
 The uniform of the new regiment was of rifle green colour with scarlet facings.
 Officers' winter mess kit was of French grey cloth with black cuffs and facings with and blue overalls.
 The cummerband was rifle green.
 The cap badge of gilding metal consisted of a pelican surmounted by a star and crescent, the whole surrounded by a date palm wreath, with a scroll below, inscribed 'Bahawalpur Regiment'.
 Backing for the cap badge was of circular maroon cloth.
 Badges of rank were in gilding-metal.
 The lanyard was of a maroon cord.
 In July 1948, 5th Bahawalpur Light Infantry was raised from Muslim officers and men of 2nd Patiala Infantry, who had opted for Pakistan.
 It was redesignated as 4 Bahawalpur in 1952.

 Amalgamation

 In 1956, a major re-organization was undertaken in the Pakistan Army and the existing infantry regiments were amalgamated to form larger regiments.
-The Baluch Regiment was reorganised by merging the 10th Baluch, 8th Punjab and the Bahawalpur Regiments.
+The Baloch Regiment was reorganized by merging the 10th Baloch, 8th Punjab and the Bahawalpur Regiments.
 The new regimental centre was initially set up at Multan; moving to Abbottabad in December 1957.
 The new line up of the regiment was: